This article explains the steps you can take to turn on or off the use of security questions for local accounts in Windows 11.

 Computer Configuration > Administrative Templates > Windows Components > Credential User Interface

-Then, in the Credential User Interface details pane on the right, locate and double-click the setting that says “Prevent the use of security questions for location accounts. “
+Then, in the Credential User Interface details pane on the right, locate and double-click the setting “Prevent the use of security questions for location accounts. “

 On the Prevent the use of security questions for location accounts window, set the option to Not Configure, Enabled, or Disabled.